Mississippi News

 Jackson garbage pickup halted indefinitely over contract dispute

-The City of Jackson on Thursday announced garbage collection will be halted city-wide, indefinitely because of a long-running dispute between Mayor Chokwe Antar Lumumba and the city council.
+The of on Thursday announced garbage collection will be halted city-wide, indefinitely because of a long-running dispute between Chokwe Antar Lumumba and the city council.

 In a press release, Lumumba's office said that “After six months under an emergency contract and without compensation, Richard's Disposal will cease all city-wide garbage collection” after Saturday.